+DIVISION OF STATE PARKS

+LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 9 of 16)

-6. HOW ARE ACCESS REQUIREMENTS UNDER THE AMERICANS WITH DISABILITIES ACT (ADA) AND ARCHITECTURAL BARRIERS ACT (ABA) BEING ADDRESSED IN THIS PROJECT?
-D OES THE PROJECT EXCEED THE MINIMUM ADA REQUIREMENTS?
-IF SO, PLEASE EXPLAIN HOW.
+66. HOW ARE ACCESS REQUIREMENTS UNDER THE AMERICANS WITH DISABILITIES ACT (ADA) AND ARCHITECTURAL BARRIERS ACT (ABA) BEING ADDRESSED IN THIS PROJECT?
+DOES THE

+PROJECT EXCEED THE MINIMUM ADA REQUIREMENTS?
+IF SO, PLEASE EXPLAIN HOW v.

-QUESTIONS 67: PARTNERSHIPS [UP TO 2 POINTS] 67.
-LIST ANY CONTRIBUTING PARTNERS OR DONORS INVOLVED WITH THIS PROJECT AND THEIR INTENDED CONTRIBUTIONS. [up to 2 points] (a letter of intent to donate from each donor must accompany the application packet; see Supporting Documentation Checklist in the application guide) PARTNERS/DONORS CONTRIBUTION A. A. В. В. C. C. D. D. E. E. F. F. G. G. H. Н. I.
+QUESTIONS 67: PARTNERSHIPS [UP TO 2 POINTS]

+67. LIST ANY CONTRIBUTING PARTNERS OR DONORS INVOLVED WITH THIS PROJECT A (A letter of intent to donate from each donor must accompany the application packet;

+PARTNERS/DONORS CONTRIBUTION

+A. A.

+В. В.

+c.
+C.

+D. D.

+D.

+E. Е.

+F. F.

+G. G.

+н. н.

+I. L.

+J. J.

+QUESTIONS 68-75: PROJECT BUDGET AND BUDGET DETAIL

-68. WHAT ASSURANCES CAN THE PROJECT SPONSOR PROVIDE THAT THERE IS ADEQUATE FUNDING AND MANPOWER TO COMPLETE THE PROJECT WITHIN TWO YEARS?
+68. WHAT ASSURANCES CAN THE PROJECT SPONSOR PROVIDE THAT THERE IS ADEQUA TE FOILDING AND MANFOWER TO COMPLETE THE PROJECT WITHIN TWO YEARS?

-DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916
+LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 10 of 16)

 PROJECT APPLICATION (PAGE 10 of 16) 69.
 HOW WAS THE COST ESTIMATE DERIVED?
 70. WHAT ASSURANCES ARE THERE THAT THE COSTS LISTED ARE REASONABLE?
-71. DESCRIBE ANY PROJECT ELEMENTS OR COSTS THAT WILL IMPROVE SITE RESILIENCY AND FACILITY LONGEVITY, IF ANY.
+71. DESCRIBE ANY PROJECT ELEMENTS OR COSTS, IF ANY, THAT WILL IMPROVE SITE RESILIENCY AND FACILITY LONGEVITY.

-72. FOR EACH COST CATEGORY, FILL OUT THE BELOW BUDGET TABLE WITH THE GRANT AMOUNT REQUESTED AND THE MATCHING AMOUNT PROVIDED BY THE PROJECT SPONSOR AND/OR DONOR (use whole dollar amounts only; the minimum grant request is \$25,000 and the maximum grant request is \$500,000; the minimum match percentage is 50%).
+72. FOR EACH COST CATEGORY, FILL OUT THE BELOW BUDGET TABLE WITH THE GRANT AMOUNT REQUESTED AND THE MATCHING AMOUNT PROVIDED BY THE PROJECT SPONSOR AND/OR DONOR.
+(Use whole dollar amounts only; the minimum grant request is \$25,000 and the maximum grant request is \$500,000; the minimum match percentage is 50%.)

 COST CATEGORY GRANT REQUEST MATCHING FUNDS TOTAL PROJECT COST

 PROJECT SPONSOR DONATION (by 3rd party)

 1. Planning/Engineering/Environmental Review (≤ 10% of total project cost) \$ \$ \$ \$ 0

-2. Land/Easement Acquisition \$ \$ \$ \$ O
+2. Land/Easement Acquisition \$ \$ \$ \$ 0

 3. Site Work \$ \$ \$ \$ O

 4. Demolition and Removal \$ \$ \$ \$ O

 5. Construction \$ \$ \$ \$ O

 6. Equipment Use \$ \$ \$ \$ O

 7. Signage \$ \$ \$ \$ O

-TOTALS \$ 0 (Not to exceed \$500,000) \$ O \$ O \$ 0
+TOTALS \$ 0 (Not to exceed \$500,000) \$ O \$ O \$ O

 MATCHING FUNDS TOTALS \$ O PERCENT OF MATCHING FUNDS 0.00%

-73. WHAT PERCENTAGE OF THE SPONSOR'S MATCH IS SECURED (i.e., Cash-in-hand through donations already received, or funds deposited in an account; in-kind contributions such as force ac count labor and/or in-house equipment usage; etc.)?
-AT LEAST 75 PERCENT MUST ALREADY BE SECURED TO APPLY.
-PLEASE INDICATE IF THERE ARE FUNDS YET TO BE RAISED AND HOW MUCH, AND DESCRIBE THE PLAN FOR FUNDRAISING, EXPLAIN ANY ALTERNATE PLANS FOR PROVIDING THE REQUIRED MATCH IF FUNDRAISING EFFORTS ARE UNSUCCESSFUL.
+^{73.} WHAT PERCENTAGE OF THE SPONSOR'S MATCH IS SECURED (I.e., Cash-in-hand through donations already received, or funds deposited in an account; in-kind contributions such as force account labor and/or in-house equipment usage; etc.)?
+AT LEAST 75% MUST ALREADY BE SECURED TO APPLY.
+PLEASE INDICATE IF THERE ARE FUNDS YET TO BE RAISED AND HOW MUCH, AND DESCRIBE THE PLAN FOR FUNDRAISING.
+EXPLAIN ANY ALTERNATE PLANS FOR PROVIDING THE REQUIRED MATCH IF FUNDRAISING EFFORTS ARE UNSUCCESSFUL.

-DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 11 of 16)
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 11 of 16)

 PROJECT APPLICATION (PAGE 11 of 16) 74.
-ARE ANY ELIGIBLE PRE-AWARD COSTS INCLUDED AS PART OF THE GRANT REQUEST?
-If yes, indicate the date from when those costs started being incurred, the funding category/categories, the total amount of pre-award costs anticipated to be incurred before the grant start date, and whether they are included for match purposes or for reimbursement (Note: these should also be presented in the budget narrative in question 82).
+ARE ANY ELIGIBLE PRE-AWARD COSTS INCLUDED AS PART OF THE GRANT REQUEST? □ YES If yes, indicate the date from when those costs started being incurred, the funding category/categories, the total amount of pre-award costs anticipated to be incurred before grant start date, and whether they are included for match purposes or for reimbursement.
+(Note: these should also be presented in the budget narrative in question 82.)
 75. BUDGET NARRATIVE: PROVIDE A DETAILED ITEMIZATION OF EACH COST CATEGORY FROM THE BUDGET TABLE.